 Ohni loved this.
 Running was one of the most enjoyable things for a young wolf; the feral wave washed out all concerns from her mind.
 She ran through the forest alongside her sister, her mind was busy with the wild scents.

 They hopped over ferns, dodged trees, sometimes ran close, their sides rubbing against each other.
-Alejandra didn’t try to lead the chase.
-They equally anticipated things to come.
+Alejandra didn’t lead the chase, they equally anticipated things to come.
 The hunt was often dangerous for wolves, but they always longed for it.
 The chase felt ecstatic as they lost themselves in the single moment of their existence.
 The only thing that made sense was now.

 Wolves almost flew between the trees.
 Their legs, long and strong, were well-suited for the lengthy chase.
 The paws hit the ground in the quick succession.
 Sisters mirrored each other, filled with determination and life.

 Alejandra slowed her pace as they reached the end of the forest.
 She stepped out from behind the trees, looked at the valley opening down the hill.
 The wind was blowing straight into her muzzle and into her forward-focused ears; little hairs were twitching from its gusts.

 Ohni stepped up to her side.
 Her tongue was out.
 She scanned the grass, her eyes followed along the stream down into the valley.
 Her nostrils flared.

 The herd was resting next to the water, completely unaware of the threat.
 The sisters stood still, eyes moving from one creature to another, deciding which one would die today.